gourlitburo/Sorata/README.md

 ## Features

-* List or teleport all owned tameables, optionally by type (e.g. "wolf").
+* List or teleport all owned tameables, including those in unloaded chunks, optionally filtered by type (e.g. "wolf").
-* *(Planned) Keep track of owned tameables inside a chunk when it unloads and report this to the owner for retrieval.*

 ## License